 While not exactly a digital dental marketing trend, giving back to the community is something that most dental practices do annually or continually as a part of their overall mission.
 This will also always be part of a dental practice’s marketing efforts: by conducting free clinic days, a practice can better connect with members of the local community and establish a network with local vendors as well.
 Post about it!

-We hope you’ve been inspired by these dental marketing possibilities and are planning to take advantage of the trends and try or consider new strategies in 2019.
-An awareness of the trends that are expected to shape your industry for the future is a potent tool that can help your dental practice achieve its business goals, if you have the wisdom to use it well.
+We hope you’ve been inspired by these dental marketing possibilities and are planning to take advantage of the trends and try or consider new strategies in the future.
+An awareness of the trends that are expected to shape your industry for the future is a potent tool that can help your dental practice achieve its business goals if you have the wisdom to use it well.